smartanthill/smartanthill2_0/docs/design-documents/protocols/saccp.rst

 Execution Layer and Control Program
 -----------------------------------

-Whenever SmartAnthill Device receives a SACCP command packet, SACCP invokes Execution Layer  and passes received Execution-Layer-Program to it.
+Whenever SmartAnthill Device receives a SACCP command packet, SACCP invokes Execution Layer  and passes received (or calculated as described above) Execution-Layer-Program to it.
 After Execution Layer has finished it's execution, SACCP passes the reply back to the SmartAnthill Client.
 One example of a valid Execution Layer is Zepto VM which is described in a separate document, :ref:`sazeptovm` .

 Within SmartAnthill system, Execution Layer exists only on the side of SmartAnthill Device (and not on the side of SmartAnthill Client).
 It's counterpart on the side of SmartAnthill Client is Control Program.